 I graduated from the University of Michigan with a degree in Resource Ecology Management.
 During my time in Ann Arbor, I discovered my love of botany and the healing power of plants.
 Following college, I pursued my other love, alpine environments, and moved to Summit County, Colorado.
 I soon reconnected with my medical interests and worked as an EMT and a medical interpreter for Spanish-speaking patients.
 I then discovered that the pursuit of naturopathic medical school would offer me the perfect combination of primary care medicine training and the expert instruction on the use of natural medicines.
 I graduated from the National University of Natural Medicine (NUNM) in Portland, Oregon.
 During my training, I sought out extra training to address the high prevalence of heart disease among patients.
 I completed a selective, one-year internship on a cardio-pulmonary rotation with Dr. Martin Milner at the Center for Natural Medicine in Portland.

-Currently, I offer comprehensive evaluations in my clinical practice to assess for food intolerances and hormone imbalances that may be impacting mood, energy, sleep, skin, reproductive health, and digestion.
+My clinical practice includes comprehensive evaluations to assess for food intolerances and hormone imbalances that may be impacting mood, energy, sleep, skin, reproductive health, and digestion.
 I am committed to listening to each of my patient’s healthcare concerns and to providing individualized care to each.
 I use natural treatments to help patients regain balance in their body and mind and to support detoxification pathways.
 I often prescribe botanical medicine, homeopathy, nutritional supplements, and prescription medicine including bio-identical hormones.
 I am passionate about using food as medicine and optimizing individual’s nutritional intake.